Tribal art > African mask > Ejagham mask

 The dancer's costume was made up of a large lattice of raffia cords and, more recently, of cotton fabric.
 The masks were coated with palm oil before use, and placed in daylight so that the leather would soften and take on a satisfactory sheen.

-Leopard societies, such as the male Kpe, Ngbe society among the Aro, used crests for initiation ceremonies or funerals of association members, but also during agricultural rituals.
+Leopard societies, such as the male Kpe, Ngbe society among the Aro, used this crest design for initiation ceremonies or funerals of association members, but also during agricultural rituals.